-Furthermore, a representative of the Lincoln University Police Department meets with new students during the week of orientation mandated by university admissions personnel for all incoming freshman and transfer students.
-At this meeting, the Police Department representative presents an overview of the various security policies of the campus, and discuss the options available to students for reporting crimes, as well as provide helpful information designed to prevent our students from becoming victims of crimes and from engaging in prohibited conduct.
+Furthermore, a representative of the Lincoln University Police Department meets with new students during their week of orientation that is mandated by university admissions personnel for all incoming first-year students and transfer students.
+At this meeting, the Police Department representative presents an overview of the various security policies of the campus and discusses the options available to students for reporting crimes.
+Representatives also provide helpful information designed to prevent students from becoming victims of crimes and from engaging in prohibited conduct.

-In an effort to provide proactive police and security services to the community, officers of the Lincoln University Police Department conduct a variety of security-related training and assistance upon individual or group request.
-Operation I-dent, for example, provides a service, free of charge, to students who wish to engrave their personal belongings to prevent theft.
+Furthermore, to provide proactive police and security services to the community, officers of the Lincoln University Police Department conduct a variety of security-related training and assistance upon individual or group request. for example, provides a service, free of charge, to students who wish to engrave their personal belongings to prevent theft.
 Secondly, on the department website, a variety of useful forms (such as a property inventory form) are posted, to help in recovering those items should they become lost and/or stolen.